rewards-fillr/android-example-integration/README.md

----
-layout: square
-title: Android Example Integration
-excerpt: A minimal working example project demonstrating how to integrate with the Fillr Embedded SDK on Android.
----

 ### Overview

 This example project demonstrates a minimal integration with the Fillr Embedded SDK on Android, highlighting the configuration and coding changes necessary for a successful integration with a new or preexisting Android application.